tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 I'll show you how.

 ### Simple example
-We'll start with a simple example.
+We'll start with a simple example, and then move on to something a little more interesting.

-(the more complex one is further down the page, as you might have guessed)

 In our `ReversedList` component we will take in a list, reverse it, and render it to the page:
 ```html